 The Shape of Desire

-Maria has kept his secret since the beginning, knowing that their love is worth the danger.
-But when a string of brutal attacks occurs in local parks while Dante is in animal form, Maria is forced to consider whether the lies she’s been telling about her life have turned into lies she’s telling herself...
+Since the beginning, she has kept his secret, knowing that their love is worth the danger.
+But when a string of brutal attacks occur in local parks during the times when Dante is in animal form, Maria is forced to consider whether the lies she's been telling about her life have turned into lies she's telling herself...